 On a late spring day in May, 42 guests joined together at a stunning chapel located on the grounds of a gorgeous Riviera Maya resort.
 To keep the attention on the chapel’s architectural beauty, minimal décor was incorporated into the ceremony.
 Tanya was beautiful in an elegant gown featuring illusion details and floral appliqués as she made her way down the stone-and-mosaic aisle lined with candles and flower petals; she carried a bouquet of pink peonies – her favorite flower – accented with a tropical monstera leaf.

-The traditional Christian service also honored both the bride and groom’s families and upbringing.
+The traditional Christian wedding service also honored both the bride and groom’s families and upbringing.
 “Both of us had parents pass away at a young age, and we were able to acknowledge them during our ceremony by a candle lighting,” explains Tanya of the sentimental moment.
 Following the heartfelt vow exchange, loved ones tossed flower petals as the newlyweds recessed up the aisle to enjoy a post-ceremony mariachi performance.

-A Yucatecan trio entertained loved ones during the cocktail hour, and soon they found their escort cards attached to hand-painted maracas personalized with their names, which served as favors.
+A Yucatecan trio entertained loved ones during the cocktail hour, and soon they found their creative escort cards attached to hand-painted maracas personalized with their names, which served as favors.
 The reception took place in a garden illuminated with twinkling bistro lights, chandeliers, and woven pendants overhead.

 The magical, romantic look was further carried out with peonies, spray roses, ranunculus blossoms, lisianthus blooms, freesias, tulips, and snapdragons in soft, neutral tones throughout the space, accented by fresh eucalyptuses, tropical leaves, and amaranth.
 Metallic votives and taper candles provided a warm ambience.

 "Our wedding was small and intimate, but we still wanted it to feel like a party!”